Arity Privacy Statement

 - Other information provided when you register for a service or product directly with Arity or through a business client

-Information automatically collected from your devices: When you engage with Arity directly or through an Arity business client, Arity may collect information from your device, such as:
+Information automatically collected from your devices: When you engage with Arity directly through the use of the Routely mobile application or through an Arity business client, Arity may collect information from your device, such as:

 - Geolocation and geospatial data: such as the latitude, longitude, and altitude of your vehicle; your direction of travel; and the time the information was recorded.
-If you are using a mobile phone application provided by us and disable the GPS functionality on your mobile device, then location information may not be collected and your service may be impacted.
+In order for this information to be captured, you must enable Location Services in the Routely or business client mobile application and may need to agree to other permissions through the operating system of your device.
+If enabled, the Routely or business client mobile application may collect location data in the background of your device in order to understand your driving behaviors even while you are not engaging with the Routely or business client mobile application.
+If you disable the GPS functionality on your mobile device, then location information may not be collected and your service may be impacted.

-- Other mobile device information: such as IP address, unique device identifier, browser type, mobile service provider, time zone, zip code, area code, and other operating system data available to the mobile application.
+- Other mobile device information: such as advertising identifiers, IP address, unique device identifier, browser type, mobile service provider, time zone, zip code, area code, and other operating system data available to the mobile application.
+The Routely mobile application does not collect advertising identifiers, however Arity may collect advertising identifiers through our business clients or other data providers.

 - Mobile application analytics information and other information about how you use the application: such as how often you use the application, referral URL and exit page, clickstream data, the events that occur within the application, aggregated usage, performance data, and the application marketplace from where you downloaded the application.